How to travel between Tottori and Tokyo

 Besides a network of regular city buses, there are two loop buses useful for tourists:

-The Kirin Jishi Loop Bus operates only on weekends, national holidays and during the summer holidays (July 20 to August 31), connecting Tottori Station with the sand dunes, Tottori Port and the castle ruins.
+The Kirin Jishi Loop Bus operates only on weekends and national holidays, and everyday during August, connecting Tottori Station with the sand dunes, Tottori Port and the castle ruins.
 The fare is 300 yen per ride or 600 yen for a day pass.
-Buses depart once every 1-2 hours from bus stop #0 in front of Tottori Station.
+There are 1-2 buses an hour from bus stop #0 in front of Tottori Station.

 The 100 yen Kururi Buses travel everyday of the year along three lines to sightseeing spots around the city center, including the castle ruins, Kannon-in Temple and to some of the city's museums.
 Buses depart every twenty minutes from bus stop #0 in front of Tottori Station and cost 100 yen per ride.